 Tripod– Having your camera level and not shaking is super important to a clear image.
 I got this tripod of Amazon and love it!
 It folds up super compact and is easy to use.
 I’ve used it for flat lays and images of myself and my home.
 I definitely recommend it! $22

 Remote– I’ve slowly been incorporating more images of myself in my Instagram feed.
 To do that I used to wait until my husband was home from work.
 Since we only have a few hours once a week when there’s good sunlight, it was a pain.
 For Christmas I received a timer that connects to my camera.
 I now just press the button on the remote and can take the classiest selfies ever!
 I use this with the tripod and love it! $17

 Tethering Cord– I’ve been on a lot of professional photo shoots.
 One quality that sets the pros apart from the amateurs is the tethering cord.
 What this does is connects your camera directly to your laptop so you can see image nice and large.
 That way you can make tweaks based on the image on the bigger screen.
 This will help you get the perfect image because you can better see the imperfections. $8

 WiFi SD Card– When I first starting taking pictures with the fancy camera, I’d get frustrated at the process of downloading the images on my camera, email myself my favorites, and then Instagramming them.
 I finally figured out that you can get an SD card with WiFi on it.
 So you can wirelessly upload the images right from the camera to your phone and then Instagram away!
 It’s SO convenient.
 Such a time saver.
 I love this game changing tip!

-So there are all of my tips on how I produce my Instagram images!
-I still do my editing in Instagram’s app.
-I go over full details on how I edit in my free ebook on Flat Lays.
-Let me know if you have any questions!p.s. want a free course on how to style your accessories to look amazing?
-Click below to get your free ecourse!
+So there are all of my tips on how to get the perfect Instagram shot!
+I still do most of my editing in Instagram’s app (although, I did recently upgrade to Lightroom and have been loving it!).
+I go over full details on how I edit through Instagram in my free ebook on Flat Lays.
+Let me know if you have any questions!

 please note, affiliate links were used in this post